siddharth-particle41/puppeteer-on-lambda/README.md

 This project contains source code and supporting files for a serverless application that can be deployed with the AWS Serverless Application Model Command Line Interface (SAM CLI).

-The application gives a Slack message once Covid-19 vaccines are available by area pin code.

 ## To execute on local machine